 The results informed the assessment of banks’ liquidity adequacy and risk governance, but they did not directly affect supervisory capital requirements.

-These stress tests are based on the EBA stress test methodology, but they can be adapted to take into account institutions’ individual circumstances.
+These stress tests are based on the EBA methodology for the EU-wide stress test, but they can be adapted to take specific circumstances into account.EBA stress test methodology

 This page will be updated on an ongoing basis to reflect the latest developments relating to the stress test exercises conducted by the ECB.